rubisc/WDI_Project1_Hangman/README.md

 ####Approach
 I will set up my phrase categories and the design of the page in HTML and use CSS for styling.
 I will use images for the body of the hangman.
 For the game logic, such as determining the winner, detecting a loss, I will use Javascript. jQuery will be used for user interaction, such as when a user inputs a guessing letter, when the letter is correct and appears above its dash, and when a user guesses incorrectly and a part of the man's body appears on the screen.

 I began by determining the categories and their respective categories along with a function for the computer to randomly select one for the player to guess.
-From there, I moved onto
+From there, I moved onto the functionality for missed guesses and correct guesses, and finally the win/lose logic.

 ####Stretch Goals
 If I manage to accomplish all of my goals, I will attempt the following: